-Term 2 is spent finalising design concepts and constructing a working outcome either a computer game.
+Term 2 is spent finalising design concepts and constructing a working outcome program.
 This is also the time when project management becomes a key tool, students will learn how to use agile methods of project management to ensure that the final outcome is produced on time and is fit for purpose.

 Term 3 is spent finalising the final program, testing, and evaluating it to ensure it is fit for purpose.
 Once the project is completed students move onto preparing for the digital external exam looking at the human-computer interface.